Pleasanton Unified School District: Fairlands

-Fairlands was built in 1969 and is located at 4151 W. Las Positas Boulevard.
-It has been recognized as a California Distinguished School many times.
+Fairlands was built in 1969 and is located at 4151 W. Las Positas Boulevard.On 2025, it’s currently serving 648 students.
+Principal of Fairlands is Ms Heidi Deeringhoff, Vice Principal is Mrs Kaycie Norton.
+It has been recognized as a California Distinguished School four times.
 Its mascot is a "flyer" (a hot air balloon).

 Hearst

 Hearst Elementary School is located on Case Avenue near Pleasanton Middle School.
 It enrolls students from grades K-5.
 Its slogan is "Home of the Monarchs", and its mascot is the monarch butterfly.